 As of January 1, 2023, we had outstanding convertible debentures with an aggregate face value of \$425.0 million, consisting of our 4.00% debentures due in 2023, which bear a fixed rate of interest.
 The fair market value of our debentures is subject to interest rate risk, market price risk, and other factors due to the convertible feature of the debentures.
 The fair market value of the debentures will generally increase as interest rates fall and decrease as interest rates rise.
-When our common stock price is in-the-money relative to these fixed stock price conversion rates, the fair market value of the debentures will generally increase as the market price of our common stock increases, and decrease as our common stock's market price falls, based on each debenture's respective fixed conversion rate.
-The interest and market value changes affect the fair market value of the debentures, but do not impact our financial position, cash flows, or results of operations due to the fixed nature of the debt obligations, except to the extent increases in the value of our common stock may provide the holders the right to convert such debentures into stock, or cash, in certain instances, but only applicable during periods when our common stock is in-the-money relative to such conversion rights.
+When our common stock price is in-the-money relative to these fixed stock price conversion rates, the fair market value of the debenture's respective fixed conversion rate.
+The interest and market value changes affect the fair market value of the debentures, but do not impact our financial position, cash flows, or results of operations due to the fixed nature of the debt obligations, except to the extent increases in the value of our common stock is in-the-money relative to such conversion rights.
 A hypothetical 10% increase or decrease in our stock price would have an immaterial impact on the fair market value of these debentures.
 There is no other material impact of such change on our consolidated financial statements.
 On January 17, 2023, we repaid the outstanding principal amount of \$425.0 million of our 4.00% debentures due 2023, as well as the remaining interest of \$8.5 million which was payable upon maturity.

-We also have interest rate risk relating to our other outstanding debt, besides debentures, which bear fixed rates of interest (Refer to Note 12.
+We also have interest rate risk relating to our other outstanding debt, besides debentures, which bear fixed rates of interest (Refer to Note 11.
 Debt and Credit Sources).
 The interest and market value changes affect the fair market value of these debts, but do not impact our financial position, cash flows, or results of operations due to the fixed nature of the debt obligations.
 A hypothetical 10 basis points increase or decrease in market interest rates related to these debts would have an immaterial impact on the fair market value of these debts.